 The Language Garden Tile Mural displays hundreds of handmade clay tiles in a mosaic of languages, colors, textures, and shapes.
 Forms of nature interplay with the home-languages of our student population in a fantastic garden mural covering the northwest exterior corner wall overlooking the playground.

-In recent years, nearly every student at Grout Elementary has created a tile, and children at SUN Community School and Kateri Park made more.
-This past year has been particularly active.
+In recent years, nearly every student at Grout Elementary created a tile, and children at SUN Community School and Kateri Park made more.
+This past year was particularly active.
 Grout students glazed tiles, and added words to tiles from the more than 20 home-languages of our students.
-And now, volunteers are installing the mural, beginning with a sun mosaic pieced from yellow, orange, and red tiles of all different shapes.
 Look carefully, and you will see the word “sun” written in 20-plus home languages, which make up our school’s current community!
+We are documenting the completion of the mural here.

 the origins of our project…